LuciaGaud/LuciaGaud/README.md

 ## About Me

 Hello!
 I’m a passionate problem-solver with a background in physics and a strong commitment to leveraging technology to optimize processes and solve business challenges.
-My expertise spans across various domains, from ERP systems to trade compliance, with a particular focus on the ERP CargoWise (CW).
+My expertise spans across various domains, from ERP systems to trade compliance, with a particular focus on the ERP CargoWise (CW) and SAP MM SD and GTS.

 As a **super user for CW**, I specialize in customizing reports using SQL and writing scripts in Python, JavaScript, and Node.js to automate tasks and address business needs.
 I also possess in-depth knowledge in **customs, trade compliance, and logistics**, allowing me to bridge technical and business requirements effectively.